anuket-project/anuket-specifications/doc/ref_cert/lfn/chapters/chapter02.md

   * Design, Configuration, Features, SLAs, and Capability documentation complete
   * Users stories / Adherence to CNTT Model principles and guidelines
-  * Chosen Reference Architecture Matches a Reference Architecture from the product catalog
+  * Chosen Reference Architecture matches the Architecture from the product catalog
 * Environment
   * Lab assets/resources and respective software revision levels are specified,